8sun/yii2-integration-phpBB3.1/README.md

     }
 ```

-- To find and change in table `frm_config` database field `cookie_domain` on your domain:
+- Find and change in the table `frm_config` database field `cookie_domain` to your domain:
 **example** - `domain.loc`

->CAUTION: This option also is in a cache file, сlear your cache if will not work.
+>CAUTION: This option also is in a cache file, clear your cache if will not work.

 Part 4: Add behavior to user Model
 ----------------------------------

 ####Change User Model

-- Add this code to the top User class:
+- Add this code to the top of User class:

 `use nill\forum\behaviors\PhpBBUserBahavior;`